IPCV/SoccerHigh/code/README.md

 **2. Create the Conda environment**:

-The code expects a symbolic link named data pointing to the dataset directory, which should contain the files from [SoccerHigh](https://github.com/IPCV/SoccerHigh/tree/main/dataset) and the videos from [SoccerNet](https://www.soccer-net.org/data).
+The code expects a symbolic link named data pointing to the dataset directory, which should contain the files from [SoccerHigh](https://github.com/IPCV/SoccerHigh/tree/main/dataset).

 ```bash
 ln -s /path/to/your/dataset data